neurobagel/documentation/docs/nipoppy/workflow/proc_pipe/fmriprep.md

 !!! note

     Unlike DICOM and BIDS run scripts, `run_fmriprep.py` can only process 1 participant at a time due to heavy compute requirements of fMRIPrep.
-For parallel processing on a cluster, sample HPC job scripts (slurm and sge) are provided in [hpc](https://github.com/neurodatascience/mr_proc/tree/main/workflow/proc_pipe/fmriprep/scripts/hpc) subdir.
+For parallel processing on a cluster, sample HPC job scripts (slurm and sge) are provided in [hpc](https://github.com/neurodatascience/nipoppy/tree/main/workflow/proc_pipe/fmriprep/scripts) subdir.

 !!! note

-    You can change default run parameters in the [run_fmriprep.sh](https://github.com/neurodatascience/mr_proc/blob/main/workflow/proc_pipe/fmriprep/scripts/run_fmriprep.sh) by looking at the [documentation](https://fmriprep.org/en/stable/usage.html)
+    You can change default run parameters in the [run_fmriprep.py](https://github.com/neurodatascience/nipoppy/blob/main/workflow/proc_pipe/fmriprep/run_fmriprep.py) by looking at the [documentation](https://fmriprep.org/en/stable/usage.html)

 !!! note

-    Clean-up working dir (`fmriprep_wf`): fMRIPrep run generates huge number of intermediate files.
-You should remove those after successful run to free-up space.
+    Clean up working dir (`fmriprep_wf`): fMRIPrep run generates huge number of intermediate files.
+You should remove those after successful run to free up space.

 ### fMRIPrep tasks